Meet our Board

 Date of first appointment: 26 November 2020

-Adele studied Mechanical Engineering with Management Techniques at Edinburgh University and has over 20 years’ technology delivery and transformation experience working across consulting, financial services and public sector organisations.
-Her most recent engagement has been leading the digital technology delivery for the Scottish National Investment Bank which launched in November 2020.
+Adele studied Mechanical Engineering with Management Techniques at the University of Edinburgh and has over 20 years’ technology digital delivery and transformation experience working across consulting, financial services and public sector organisations.
+She has an interest in accessibility and assistive technology to help people easily access services through digital channels.

 Date of first appointment: 26 November 2020